Additional one-stop centres in districts with high crime rate against women: Irani | Education

 Talking to reporters later, Irani said the states have expressed their willingness to cooperate in implementing the schemes.

-Replying to another question, the Union minister said the Centre has raised the honorarium for anganwadi workers by Rs 4,500.
+Replying to another question, the Union minister said the Centre has raised the honorarium for anganwadi workers by up to Rs 4,500.

+Earlier, addressing the gathering, Irani said the ''Poshan tracker'', with its large sample size, helps improve the quality of the assessment and is an effective tool in monitoring the women and child development schemes.

+During the session, she requested the stakeholders to use the ''Mission Shakti'' implementation guidelines in their assessment.

 Meanwhile, Punjab's Social Security, Women and Child Development Minister Baljit Kaur said a proper implementation of centrally-sponsored programmes is a must to achieve the target of empowering the country's women and children.